KyleMardell/bee-teach/README.md

 In my database schema I added the ability to comment on an existing comment but when creating the database I simplified comments to only apply to resources to stay in the scope of the project.
 In the future this is a feature I would like to add to create more of a conversational feeling in the comments section.

 #### Media Types
 As resources are the main feature of the app, I would also like users to be able to add multiple types of media such as PDF files, videos or other media types.
 This would extend the amount and types of resources that users can share within the app.

+#### Design features
+Although I believe the design, layout and colour schemes currently suit the app, I also think they could be improved and would like to consider some re-designing of the app.
+This would be things such as ensuring forms fill a single screen or viewport height to make the design feel slightly more intuitive.
+I also believe the colour scheme of the app could be revised and improved and may consider this in the future too.

 ## Testing
 Testing can be found in the [testing file](/TESTING.md) and features manual and automated testings, validation and accessibility testing.